meilisearch/specifications/text/0119-instance-options.md

 Imports the dump file located at the specified path.
 Path must point to a `.dump` file.

 Meilisearch will only launch once the dump data has been fully indexed.

+More regarding dump behaviors in this [spec](https://github.com/meilisearch/specifications/blob/develop/text/0105-dumps-api.md).

+#### Ignore missing dump

+**Environment variable**: N/A
+**CLI option**: `--ignore-missing-dump`
+**Default**: Disabled

+⚠️ This command-line option does not take any values.
+Assigning a value will throw an error.

+Prevents a Meilisearch instance from throwing an error when `--import-dump` does not point to a valid dump file.

+This command will throw an error if `--import-dump` is not defined.

+#### Ignore dump if DB exists

+**Environment variable**: N/A
+**CLI option**: `--ignore-dump-if-db-exists`
+**Default**: Disabled

+⚠️ This command-line option does not take any values.
+Assigning a value will throw an error.

+Prevents a Meilisearch instance with an existing database from throwing an error when using `--import-dump`.
+Instead, the dump will be ignored and Meilisearch will launch using the existing database.

+This command will throw an error if `--import-dump` is not defined.

 #### Log level